ZJU-FAST-Lab/tracailer/README.md

 ### Step Two:

-Build the project: (you can change the trailer num defined in `src/planner/CMakeLists.txt` by change the definition of `TRAILER_NUM`)
+Build the project: (you can change the trailer num defined in `src/planner/CMakeLists.txt` by changing the definition of `TRAILER_NUM`)

 ```
 git clone https://github.com/ZJU-FAST-Lab/tracailer.git